ervandew/eclim/src/doc/content/vim/java/ant/validate.rst

 is well formed.

-If you do not want your ant files validated automatically when saved, you can set the <a href="#EclimAntValidate">g:EclimAntValidate</a> variable described in the configuration section below.
+If you do not want your ant files validated automatically when saved, you can set the :ref:`g:EclimAntValidate <eclimantvalidate>` variable described in the configuration section below.

 .. _Validate: